jrsingleton/jrsingleton.github.io/essays/wouldyourather.md

 or injury in an unavoidable accident, I must follow the generally accepted best practices, unless there is a compelling ethical reason to change it.

 Some of the moral dilemmas I would face working on the navigation algorithm are straight out of a philosophy text book.
-The sensitive data is necessary, it would be important to store that data to improve the algorithm, so I don't see maintaining access to the information as unethical as long as there are precautions to have all data remain confidential.
+Storing the sensitive data would be absolutely necessary, that data could be used to assist the passenger, and improve the safety and efficiency of the algorithm.
+As long as the correct precautions are implemented to maintain complete confedentiality of all sensitive data, and only collect the minimum ammount of personal information necessary, I would be respecting privacy and maintaining morality.
 There is no “right” answer for the question of handling an unavoidable accident.
 Vehicles are often marketed by how safe they keep the people inside the vehicle, not how little damage they will do to people outside of the vehicle.